Security Hub controls for Amazon Config - Amazon Security Hub

 In the home Region and Regions that aren’t part of an aggregator, record all resources that are required for controls that are enabled in the current Region, including IAM global resources if you have enabled controls that require IAM global resources.

 In linked Regions, you can use any Amazon Config recording mode, as long as you are recording all resources that correspond to controls that are enabled in the current Region.
-In linked Regions, if you have controls enabled that require recording of IAM global resources, you won’t receive a FAILED finding (your recording of other resources is sufficient).
+In linked Regions, if you have enabled controls that require recording of IAM global resources, you won’t receive a FAILED finding (your recording of other resources is sufficient).